semaphoreci/docs/docs/essentials/artifacts.md

             - artifact push job screenshots
 ```

-Since job level debugging artifacts are relevant in a week or two after job has
+Since job level debugging artifacts become irrelevant some time after a job has
-finished you can set artifacts to expire with `--expire-in` flag.
+finished, you can set artifacts to expire with `--expire-in` flag.

 `artifact push job --expire-in 2w logs/test.log`